arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 ## Prism

 A `Prism` is a lossless invertible optic that can see into a structure and optionally find its focus.
-They're mostly used for structures that have a relationship only under a certain condition.
-I.e. a certain `sum` of a `sum type` (`sealed class`), the head of a list or all whole double values and integers (safe casting).
+They're mostly used for structures that have a relationship only under a certain condition, i.e., a certain `sum` of a `sum type` (`sealed class`), the head of a list, or all whole double values and integers (safe casting).

-Since `Prism` has an optional focus it can be seen as a pair of functions `getOrModify` and `reverseGet`.
+Since `Prism` has an optional focus, it can be seen as a pair of functions: `getOrModify` and `reverseGet`.

-* `getOrModify: A -> Either<A, B>` meaning we can get the focus of a `Prism` OR return the original value
+* `getOrModify: A -> Either<A, B>`, meaning we can get the focus of a `Prism` OR return the original value.
-* `reverseGet : B -> A` meaning we can construct the source type of a `Prism` from a `B`
+* `reverseGet : B -> A`, meaning we can construct the source type of a `Prism` from a `B`.

-Given a `Prism<S, A>` we can write functions that work on the focus `A` without having to worry if the focus can be seen in `S`.
+Given a `Prism<S, A>`, we can write functions that work on the focus `A` without having to worry if the focus can be seen in `S`.

-For a sum type `NetworkResult` we can create a `Prism` that has a focus into `Success`
+For a sum type `NetworkResult`, we can create a `Prism` that has a focus into `Success`.

 ```kotlin:ank
 import arrow.core.*